Classic Kaposi sarcoma: Clinical features, staging, diagnosis, and treatment

 - Northwestern University Feinberg School of Medicine

-Kaposi sarcoma (KS) is an angioproliferative disorder that requires infection with human herpes virus 8 (HHV-8), also known as Kaposi sarcoma-associated Herpes virus (KSHV), for its development [1-3].
-KS is classified into four types based upon the clinical circumstances in which it develops: classic (the type originally described by Kaposi, which typically presents in middle or old age), endemic (several forms described in sub-Saharan indigenous Africans prior to the AIDS epidemic), iatrogenic (a type associated with immunosuppressive drug therapy, typically seen in renal allograft recipients) and AIDS-associated (epidemic KS).
+Kaposi sarcoma (KS) is an angioproliferative disorder that requires infection with human herpes virus 8 (HHV-8), also known as KS-associated Herpes virus (KSHV), for its development [1-3].
+KS is classified into four types based upon the clinical circumstances in which it develops: classic (the type originally described by Kaposi, which typically presents in middle or old age), endemic (several forms described in sub-Saharan indigenous Africans prior to the acquired immunodeficiency syndrome [AIDS] epidemic), iatrogenic (a type associated with immunosuppressive drug therapy, typically seen in renal allograft recipients), and AIDS-associated (epidemic KS).
 The epidemiologic and clinical aspects of these four types of KS are compared in the table (table 1).

-This review will focus on the clinical presentation, staging, diagnosis, and treatment of classic KS (CKS).
-The epidemiology, risk factors, pathology, and molecular pathogenesis of CKS are discussed elsewhere, as are AIDS-related KS and iatrogenic KS developing in the setting of immunosuppressive therapy.
+This review will focus on the clinical presentation, staging, diagnosis, and treatment of classic KS.
+The epidemiology, risk factors, pathology, and molecular pathogenesis of classic KS are discussed elsewhere, as are AIDS-related KS and iatrogenic KS developing in the setting of immunosuppressive therapy.
 (See "Classic Kaposi sarcoma: Epidemiology, risk factors, pathology, and molecular pathogenesis" and "AIDS-related Kaposi sarcoma: Clinical manifestations and diagnosis" and "AIDS-related Kaposi sarcoma: Staging and treatment" and "Development of malignancy following solid organ transplantation", section on 'Kaposi sarcoma'.)

 Classic Kaposi sarcoma (CKS) occurs most often in older men of Mediterranean or Central/Eastern European ancestry, in whom the lesions usually occur on the distal extremities, particularly the lower legs and feet.
 (See "Classic Kaposi sarcoma: Epidemiology, risk factors, pathology, and molecular pathogenesis".)